vivekascoder/chiketto/README.md

 # Chiketto

 Chiketto is a NFT-based ticketing platform on tezos for events.
+It creates new contracts for every single event and allows the admin to have multiple types of ticket for each event.
+These tickets are standard NFTs and should be tradable on secondary marketplace like Objkt and Rarible.

 # Chikettto Frontend